-- in morning form time and to have an extended worship every week. - ever the personal beliefs of the individual teacher. - To value and prioritise the role of Collective Worship in the life of the Academy and daily form routine. - To raise expectations and involvement of students in their form in Collective Worship.
+- To complete Meet, Greet and Pray every day in morning form time and to have an extended worship each week. - To lead students in Collective Worship whatever the personal beliefs of the individual teacher. - To value and prioritise the role of Collective Worship in the life of the Academy and daily form routine. - To raise expectations and involvement of students in their form in Collective Worship.